helsbels-del/TOC-says-what/README.md

 ## Business Requirements

 A fictional water treatment plant, have been keeping their chlorine levels well within regulations, however, they have recently failed a quarterly audit based on exceeding THM levles.
 THM (trihalomethanes) are formed when chlorine reacts with organic material such as algae or decaying leaves and wood matter.
-THMs are colorless and odorless and also a known health risk in high concentrations, accumulatively.
+THMs are colourless and odorless and also a known health risk in high concentrations, accumulatively.
-What if they could predict THM concentratioon based on the TOC (total organic carbon) values of the raw water as it comes into the treatment plant?
+The client wants to see if they would be able to predict THM concentrations based on the TOC (total organic carbon) values of the raw water as it comes into the treatment plant?

 Business requirement 1 - Accurately Predict THM Levels Using Available Water Quality Data.
 The system must be able to predict Trihalomethane (THM) concentrations in drinking water using routinely monitored parameters such as Total Organic Carbon (TOC), pH, Turbidity, and Chloramines.
 This prediction will help identify potential THM exceedances before chlorine dosing decisions are made.